 Liposuction surgery to treat lymphoedema

-Following the treatment there is complete reduction of swelling, which reduces the pain and heaviness experienced.
+Following the treatment, there is a complete reduction of swelling, which reduces the pain and heaviness experienced.
 The patients also have an increased mobility as seen with Ms Willoughby’s ability to trek up the Sydney Harbour Bridge.

 Custom-made compression garments are worn at all times post-surgery to ensure the results are maintained and the lymphoedema doesn’t reoccur.
 During follow up consultations, changes to the garment size occurs with the garment eventually adjusted to become the same size as the unaffected limb.